lukso-network/docs/docs/standards/tokens/LSP8-Identifiable-Digital-Asset.md

 ![ERC721 TokenIds Representation](/img/standards/lsp8/erc721-tokenIds.jpeg)

-**[LSP8-IdentifiableDigitalAsset](#)** define the tokenIds as `bytes32`.
-The choice of format for the **`bytes32 tokenId`** allows a wide variety of applications including numbers, string names, contract addresses, unique bytes identifiers (e.g: serial numbers) or hashed values.
+**[LSP8-IdentifiableDigitalAsset](#)** defines the tokenIds as `bytes32` to allow a wide variety of representation, including numbers, string names, smart contract addresses, byte identifiers for serial numbers, or even hashed values.

 Finally a LSP8 Collection contract can also contains NFTs of different formats, illustrated under the **Mixed Formats tab** below.
-For instance all the NFTs by default are of format `number`, but certain NFTs in the collection could be more complex and represented as their own smart contract.
-In this example use case, the tokenId format will be **`Mixed` with default as `address`** (= `102`).
+For instance all the NFTs by default are of the `number` format, but certain NFTs in the collection could be more complex and represented as their own smart contract.
+In this example use case, the tokenId format will be **`Mixed` with default as `address`** (Value `102`).

 <Tabs>
   <TabItem value="single-format" label="One Single TokenId Format">